Macaroni pudding with cheese

 Macaroni pudding

-A savory dessert dish with a special, comforting flavor, this macaroni pudding is super easy to make and no special cooking kills are required.
-Kids and picky eaters will absolutely love this special pasta pudding, loaded with delicious sheep's cheese and egg and flavored with vanilla and lemon!
+A delicious, versatile dish with a comforting flavor, this macaroni pudding is easy to make without any special cooking skills!
+Kids and picky eaters will enjoy this pasta pudding, packed with tasty sheep's cheese, egg, and flavored with vanilla and lemon

 Course: Breakfast, Dessert, Dinner